Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Feasibility Classifier: Selecting Reliable Jumps

-Given a continuous 5-dimensional space of jump parameters $\mathcal{J}$, we aim to find the set of parameters that is maximally robust to the variability that will occur in the course of executing a planned trajectory.
-To pick such a jump parameterization, we first constrain $\mathcal{J}$ according to the physical limits of our system.
-This produces a set of feasible jump parameters $\mathcal{J}_{\text{f}}$.
-Next, we impose the collision avoidance constraints of the terrain, which produces the terrain-constrained set of feasible jumps $\mathcal{J}_{\text{cf}}$.
-Given the set $\mathcal{J}_{\text{cf}}$, we can determine the point that is maximally robust to the jump parameter variability that occurs throughout the trajectory realization on hardware.
-This point, also known as the pole of inaccessibility (PIA), is the point in the set $\mathcal{J}_{\text{cf}}$ that is furthest from the set boundary.
-We find this point using a PIA search algorithm, similar to~\cite{garcia2007poles}.
+Given a continuous 5D space of jump parameters $\mathcal{J}$, we aim to find the jump that is maximally robust to the hardware process noise.
+To pick such jump, we first constrain $\mathcal{J}$ to only include the parameters classified as feasible by the JFC.
+This produces the set of \textit{physically} feasible jump parameters $\mathcal{J}_{\text{P}}$, i.e., jumps that the robot is capable of accomplishing.
+Next, we impose the terrain collision avoidance constraints, which produces the \textit{terrain}-constrained set of parameters $\mathcal{J}_{\text{T}}$.
+The intersection of $\mathcal{J}_{\text{P}}$ and $\mathcal{J}_{\text{T}}$ is the \textit{feasible action} set $\mathcal{J}_{\text{FA}}$: any point in $\mathcal{J}_{\text{FA}}$ parameterizes a jump that is both physically feasible and collision-free with respect to the terrain.
+Finally, we select the point that is furthest from the $\mathcal{J}_{\text{FA}}$ set boundary, as this results in the largest safety margin.
+We find this point using a pole of inaccessibility (PIA) search algorithm similar to~\cite{garcia2007poles}.